GoogleChromeLabs/AutoWebPerf/docs/sheets-connector.md

 !["Google Sheets with Tests Tab"](img/sheets-connector-doc.png)

     2. Identify the Google Sheet ID (visibile in theURL between `/d/` and before `/edit`).
-Example for this URL `https://docs.google.com/spreadsheets/d/GOOGLE_SHEET_ID/edit` the Google Sheet ID would be "GOOGLE_SHEET_ID".
+Example for this URL `https://docs.google.com/spreadsheets/d/GOOGLE_SHEET_ID/edit` the Google Sheet ID would be `GOOGLE_SHEET_ID`.

 3. Download the service-account.json credentials from the [Service accounts page](https://console.cloud.google.com/iam-admin/serviceaccounts) and store them safely.
 In this example the file is stored inside a "tmp" folder.

 4. Run the command selecting the appropriate tests and results connector.
-In this example 2 URLs are being tested via PSI API defined into a Google Sheet file Tab "Tests" and Results" will be printed into the `Results` Tab.
+In this example 2 URLs are being tested via PSI API defined into a Google Sheet file Tab `Tests` and the results will be printed into the `Results` Tab.

 ```